18 Vegetables to Direct Sow in May

 13. Potatoes:

-• Potatoes are a staple crop that can be direct sown for a delicious harvest later in the season.
+-Potatoes are considered a staple crop that can be direct sown.

-• Choose a sunny location with fertile, well-drained soil and plant potato seed pieces directly into the ground, spacing them according to the variety’s instructions.
+-Choose a sunny location with fertile, well-drained soil and plant potato seed pieces directly into the ground, making sure to space them accordingly.
+Alternatively consider using grow bags to make the entire process much easier from start to finish.

 • Growing difficulty: Easy